mattiasflodin/reckless/doc/manual.md

 these scenarios, it is easy to implement your own logger.

-To implement your own logger, you create a class that derives from basic_log, and optionally build your own formatter class.
+To implement your own logger, you create a class that derives from basic_log, and optionally build your own formatter class (if you don't want to use `template_formatter`).
 For example, the following could be used for writing simple ucs-2 strings to a log file.

 ```c++
 #include <reckless/basic_log.hpp>